4 ways

 The Pros and Cons:

 The downsides of requiring CVV are pretty minimal.
-But because each unnecessary field required in the customer’s checkout process will at least at some level lower the shopping carts conversion rate, and because AVS is technically an optional requirement, one can expect a small dip in the overall funnels conversion rate when implementing AVS.
+But because each unnecessary field required in the customer’s checkout process will at least at some level lower the shopping carts conversion rate.
+Explore our checklist for the perfect shopping cart to optimize your store.
+And because AVS is technically an optional requirement, one can expect a small dip in the overall funnels conversion rate when implementing AVS.

 2. Require a Zip Code Match